Lake Como, New Jersey: Education

-The Belmar School District serves students in public school for pre-kindergarten through eighth grade at Belmar Elementary School.
-The district serves both Belmar and Lake Como, a non-operating district.
-As of the 2018–2019 school year, the district, comprised of one school, had an enrollment of 471 students and 51.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.1:1.
-Students from Lake Como attend as part of a sending/receiving relationship.
-The single facility is two schools in one, a primary school for grades preschool through fifth and a middle school organization plan for grades six through eight.
+Students from Lake Como attend the Belmar School District, which serves students in public school for pre-kindergarten through eighth grade at Belmar Elementary School.
+Lake Como sends students to Belmar as part of a sending/receiving relationship.
+As of the 2023–24 school year, the district, comprised of one school, had an enrollment of 405 students and 51.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 7.8:1.

-Students attending public high school are assigned based on sending/receiving relationships to either Manasquan High School in Manasquan or Asbury Park High School in Asbury Park, as part of a plan in which 56% of students re assigned to attend high school in Mansquan and 44% are sent to Asbury Park.
-Manasquan High School also serves students from Avon-by-the-Sea, Brielle, Sea Girt, Spring Lake, Spring Lake Heights who attend Manasquan High School as part of sending/receiving relationships with their respective districts.
-As of the 2018–2019 school year, Manasquan High School had an enrollment of 969 students and 72.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.3:1, while Asbury Park High School had an enrollment of 420 students and 38.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.9:1.
+Students attending public high school are assigned based on sending/receiving relationships to either Manasquan High School in Manasquan or Asbury Park High School in Asbury Park.
+Manasquan High School also serves students from Avon-by-the-Sea, Brielle, Sea Girt, Spring Lake and Spring Lake Heights, who attend as part of sending/receiving relationships with their respective districts.
+As of the 2023–24 school year, Manasquan High School had an enrollment of 945 students and 81.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.6:1 while Asbury Park High School had an enrollment of 370 students and 36.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.3:1.

 Public school students may also attend Red Bank Regional High School, Marine Academy of Science and Technology, Academy of Allied Health & Science, Academy Charter School, High Technology High School, Communications High School or Biotechnology High School.
 They also have the option to attend Academy Charter High School in Lake Como, which accepts students on a lottery basis from the communities of Allenhurst, Asbury Park, Avon-by-the-Sea, Belmar, Bradley Beach, Deal, Interlaken and Lake Como.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 5.47 mi of roadways, of which 5.03 mi were maintained by the municipality and 0.44 mi by Monmouth County.

 No major highways pass directly through the borough.
 The most significant roads are minor county routes, such as County Route 30, which serves as Main Street.
-However, several highways are accessible in neighboring communities, such as Route 35 in both Belmar and Wall, as well as Route 18, Route 34, Route 138, the Garden State Parkway and I-195 all in Wall Township.
+However, several highways are accessible in neighboring communities, such as Route 35 in both Belmar and Wall, as well as Route 18, Route 34, Route 138, the Garden State Parkway and Interstate 195 all in Wall Township.